Mike Sherman: Early career

-Sherman started out his college coaching career as a graduate assistant at the University of Pittsburgh, where he was part of Jackie Sherrill's staff from 1981 to 1982.
+Sherman started his college coaching career as a graduate assistant at the University of Pittsburgh, where he was part of Jackie Sherrill's staff from 1981 to 1982.
 While at Pittsburgh, Sherman wasn't able to afford an apartment; instead, he slept on a cot in Pitt Stadium.
 After his stay at Pittsburgh, Sherman then coached the offensive line at Tulane from 1983 to 1984, and later moved to Holy Cross, where he coached the offensive line from 1985 to 1987 before becoming the offensive coordinator for the 1988 season.

 From 1989 to 1993, Sherman coached the Texas A&M offensive line.
 During the 1992–93 season, he met retired head coach Gary Kubiak, who had coached the A&M running backs.
 In 1994, Sherman left Texas A&M to coach the UCLA offensive line, which included former Baltimore Ravens pro bowler Jonathan Ogden.
 Sherman later returned to Texas A&M to coach the offensive line again for the 1995–96 seasons.
-Under Sherman, the Aggie offense averaged over 400 yards of total offense four times of his seven seasons at A&M. The 1990 Aggie team set a school record of 471.1 yards per game.
+Under Sherman, the Aggie offense averaged over 400 yards of total offense four times in his seven seasons at A&M. The 1990 Aggie team set a school record of 471.1 yards per game.
 Sherman also helped the Aggies to win three Southwest Conference championships consecutively from 1991 to 1993.
 Additionally, he recruited Leeland McElroy, who would become one of the Aggies' top 10 all-time leading running backs.

 On December 20, 1996, A&M head coach R. C. Slocum promoted Sherman to offensive coordinator to replace dismissed Steve Ensminger.
 Months later, Sherman resigned to start his professional coaching career as the assistant offensive line and tight ends coach for the Green Bay Packers.
 When asked by a reporter why he chose to accept the Green Bay job, Sherman responded: "There is absolutely no other college job I would have left Texas A&M for and only one professional job that I've ever had any interest in and that being the Green Bay Packers.
 I've enjoyed the small-town atmosphere of College Station for my family, and Green Bay offers that same atmosphere.
 If the truth be told, there is not a whole lot of difference between an `Aggie' and a `Cheesehead."
 He served the position for the 1997–98 seasons.
 After Packers head coach Mike Holmgren resigned to accept the Seattle Seahawks head coach position, Holmgren hired Sherman to become the offensive coordinator for the 1999 season.